 Built with an API-first architecture, Contentful orchestrates content from multiple sources and publishes it to any digital channel.
 It ensures content is discoverable and reusable, provides tailored interfaces, and incorporates governance through role-based access management and workflows.

-The Contentful Integration allows Contentful users to run experiments on content directly from Contentful and use Kameleoon’s powerful analytics solution to analyze the performance of those experiments.
+The Contentful Integration allows Contentful users to run experiments (including feature experiments) on content directly from Contentful and use Kameleoon’s powerful analytics solution to analyze the performance of those experiments.

 Key benefits